NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 One of the core design goals of the OASIS is maximum interoperability (to remove all silos and walled gardens) to the point everything merges into one (the singularity) and also to be super powerful but super easy and intuitive to use.

-The WEB4 OASIS API connects & Integrates everything (all of WEB 2 & WEB 3) including all blockchains, holochain, IPFS, databases, cloud etc into one fully unified API that is an abstraction layer over everything).
+The WEB4 OASIS API connects & Integrates everything (all of WEB 2 & WEB 3) including all blockchains, holochain, IPFS, databases, cloud etc into one fully unified API that is an abstraction layer over everything.

-The whole point of the OASIS API is to allow everything to be fully interoperable so data can be shared between any provider, the architecture opens the doors for many more use cases like importing and exporting your data between providers, aggregating all your data to remove all silos so better sense making and AI machine learning can be made to analyse and to make predictions etc, smart contract interoperability, etc
+The whole point of the OASIS API is to allow everything to be fully interoperable so data can be shared between any provider, the architecture opens the doors for many more use cases like importing and exporting your data between providers, aggregating all your data to remove all silos so better sense making and AI machine learning can be made to analyse and to make predictions, smart contract interoperability, etc

 ### Full Redundancy/Zero Downtime

-It also allows full data redundancy and for it to be network independent so if one network goes down it can automatically switch to the next fastest node in your area regardless of what network it is on...
+It also allows full data redundancy and for it to be network independent so if one network goes down it can automatically switch to the next fastest node in your area regardless of what network it is on.

 ### Avatar API

-The OASIS API features a powerful Avatar SSO (Single Sign On) API allowing one login across all your sites, games, apps, services, etc across all devices and platforms for your OASIS Avatar where you have FULL control of ALL of your data right down to the individual field level and whether each field is Replicated/Shared (ReadOnly) or Shared (ReadWrite).
-You no longer need to remember multiple login details, you can have just one login (avatar), that follows you everywhere and you have FULL control of.
-You choose where your data is stored and who has access to it.This avatar is the digital twin of YOU and allows you to earn/lose karma through the Karma API.
+The OASIS API features a powerful Avatar SSO (Single Sign On) API allowing ONE login across all your sites, games, apps, services, etc across all devices and platforms for your OASIS Avatar where you have FULL control of ALL of your data right down to the individual field level and whether each field is Replicated/Shared (ReadOnly) or Shared (ReadWrite).
+You no longer need to remember multiple login details, you can have just ONE login (avatar), that follows you everywhere and you have FULL control of.
+You choose where your data is stored and who has access to it.
+This avatar is the digital twin of YOU and allows you to earn/lose karma through the Karma API.

 ### Karma API

 The OASIS API also has a powerful Karma API where your avatar (YOU) can earn and lose karma across any OAPP (OASIS App) that is integrated into the OASIS API (websites, apps, games, services, etc).
-You can earn karma for picking up litter, recycling, going green, helping people, heating/drinking healthily, improving your self or the enviroment, donating to chairty, volunteering for good causes, planting trees, progressing in self help apps, medidation, yoga, mindfulness, spending time in nature, etc. You lose karma for dropping liter, being abusive online, not eating healthily.
-This karma is then redeemed for real world goods & services such as a free smoothie, yoga class, etc. It also unlocks new gifts and super powers for your avatar in the Our World/One World games that plug into the API, they are the first worlds of the new upcoming OASIS Omniverse (network of metaverses).
+You can earn karma for picking up litter, recycling, going green, helping people, eating/drinking healthily, improving your self or the enviroment, donating to chairty, volunteering for good causes, planting trees, progressing in self help apps, medidation, yoga, mindfulness, spending time in nature, etc. You lose karma for dropping liter, being abusive online, not eating healthily.

+This karma is then redeemed for real world goods & services such as for a free smoothie, yoga class, retreat etc.

+It also unlocks new gifts and super powers for your avatar in the Our World/One World games that plug into the API, they are the first worlds of the new upcoming OASIS Omniverse (network of metaverses).

 ### Full Accountability/Zero Crime/Dark Net Prove